jungilhan/monkeylogviewer/README.md

 Monkey Log Viewer
 ========
+## Please note that this project no longer maintained.

 The Monkey Log Viewer is viewer for log files developed with Qt 4.7.0.
-It is designed to find information easily from the plain text file.
+It is designed to find information easily from the plain text log files.
 You can fully customize the keyword highlighting and color scheme.
-This feature possible to quickly find interested keyword.
+This features make it possible to quickly find interested keyword in log files.

-##News
+## News
  * Joined the <a href="http://qt-project.org/wiki/QtonPi-Accepted">Qt on Raspberry Pi project</a> - December 8 2011
  * 1.1.0 released - May 26 2011
  * 1.0.1 released - April 1 2011
  * 1.0.0 released - March 9 2011
  * 1.0.0 RC released - February 21 2011

-##Screenshot
+## Screenshot
 ![screenshot#1](https://lh5.googleusercontent.com/-22li12ILdjE/UJT5hZ2P4bI/AAAAAAAAGe4/E5urhDr7dNo/s800/monkeylogviewer-20121103.png)

-##Demo Video
+## Demo Video
  * http://www.youtube.com/watch?v=YY23R3RmRz0

-##Features
+## Features
  * Cross-platform.
 Runs on Linux, Windows, OS/2
  * Colorize log line
  * Export as HTML